 Blue Magnolia Films is a documentary film company, founded in 2013 by Alison Fast and Chandler Griffin to celebrate "bright spots" and small town solutions across the state of Mississippi.
 Through storytelling, we create more resilient, connected communities.
 We retrieve the wisdom of the past for living in the present, and we make visible the people and projects that are powering a new culture of the south.

-Chandler Griffin is Mississippi native, documentary filmmaker, educator and the Founder of Barefoot Workshops, with fourteen years of experience leading over one hundred media-based workshops across twenty-two countries.
+Chandler Griffin is Mississippi native, documentary filmmaker, educator and the Founder of Barefoot Workshops, with nineteen years of experience leading over one hundred and thirty media-based workshops across twenty-four countries.
 Chandler and his wife, Alison Fast, are continuously creating Mississippi-based documentaries through their production company, Blue Magnolia Films, and constantly working to develop and pioneer new media-based programs that empower individuals and grassroots organizations to make change in their communities across the globe.
 They live between Los Angeles, the Mississippi Delta and Cape Town, South Africa.
 Chandler holds a BFA in Photography and a BFA in Video/Film from the Savannah College of Art & Design.

 Alison Fast is a Peabody Award-winning filmmaker, with more than ten years of experience working for networks such as NBC/Universal, BBC Worldwide and MTV Networks in Los Angeles.
 Through Barefoot Workshops, she has trained more than sixty grassroots organizations across the U.S., Africa and the Middle East to create films for education and advocacy purposes.
 She has led consultancies with UNAIDS, UNESCO, Creative Associates International, Academy for Educational Development, Desmond Tutu HIV Foundation, and the President's Digital Freedom Initiative.
 Her goal is transformative storytelling, and empowering people to spread solutions.
 Currently, she is working on the film "American Dinka", and a collection of films to engage small towns in rural Mississippi in cultural and economic revitalization.
 She founded Blue Magnolia Films in 2014.